jozsarato/PyEyeSim/README.md

 # PyEyeSim

-this is a library for eye-movement comparison
+this is a Python library for eye-movement analysis, visualizatiom and comparison.

 The ultimate goal of the library is to make advanced fixation map statistics (eg: entropy) and scanpath comparison  accesible (hidden markov model based, and saccade direction based).